What does Share of Freehold mean?

 Other lenders are more comfortable taking on the risk, though, so make sure you shop around for the best mortgage deal.
 Buying a flat with a very long lease, and ensuring there’s a management company in place at the property can help to reduce the concerns of lenders and make them more likely to offer you a deal.

-Currently, there are no plans to change the share of freehold rules in 2023.
-However, there are several government initiatives to investigate and solve problems with leasehold and freehold law.
-The Law Commission’s work is currently underway, and a new raft of suggestions are anticipated for late 2023.
+Even though the King’s Speech in November 2023 outlined further outlined reforms to the leasehold and freehold systems, actual change is still slow to materialise.
+Currently, there are no actionable plans to change the share of freehold rules in 2024.
+The Law Commission’s work is currently underway, and a new raft of suggestions are anticipated for mid 2024.

 Useful links